A proposal for the origin of the anomalous magnetic moment

 \section{The Electromagnetic Dynamical Bridge}

-In a recent work \cite{novello et al} it was shown that the linear Maxwell electrodynamics described in a flat Minkowski background is dynamically equivalent to the Born-Infeld theory in a curved space-time endowed with an associated metric $ \hat q^{\mu\nu}.$ In other words, there is a Dynamical Bridge relating these two theories in such a way that they are distinct representations of one and the same dynamics.
-This means that \textit{any} solution of the former will be also a solution of the latter, which is given in terms of a prescribed map.
-This highly nontrivial task only becomes possible if the metric of the space-time depends explicitly on the electromagnetic field.
-Due to the algebraic structure of the electromagnetic two-form $F_{\mu\nu}$ and its dual, there exist a kind of closure relation that allows the existence of this mapping, thus generating a ``Dynamical Bridge" (DB) between the two paradigmatic theories.
-The price payed is to leave the Minkowski background $\eta_{\mu\nu}$ and go to a specific curved space-time $\hat{q}_{\mu\nu}$ that is constructed solely in terms of the background metric and the electromagnetic fields.
+Recently, it was shown that the Born-Infeld dynamics in a curved space-time endowed with an associated metric $ \hat e_{\mu\nu}$ is dynamically equivalent to the linear Maxwell electrodynamics described in a flat Minkowski background \cite{novello et al}.
+Namely, there is a map, which we call dynamical bridge (DB), relating these two dynamics in such a way that they are distinct representations of one and the same physics.
+It means that \textit{any} solution of the former will also be a solution of the latter, which is given in terms of a preestablished map.
+This task is highly nontrivial and becomes possible only if the space-time metric depends explicitly on the electromagnetic field.
+Due to the algebraic structure of the electromagnetic tensor $F_{\mu\nu}$ and its dual ${}^*F_{\mu\nu}$ (see details in Appendix \ref{apb}), there are some closure relations that allow the existence of this map, generating a connection between those two paradigmatic theories.
+The apparent disadvantage is to leave aside the simple Minkowski background $\eta_{\mu\nu}$ and to go to a specific curved space-time $\hat{e}_{\mu\nu}$, which is constructed solely in terms of the background metric and the electromagnetic fields.